Lead in Drinking Water Grant

 How to apply

-There are two steps in this program – drinking water testing and, if necessary, mitigation.
+There are three steps in this program – drinking water testing, mitigation (if necessary), and post mitigation testing.
 Test results must be provided in order to qualify for the mitigation grant.

 Step 1 – Testing Water for Lead: